top of page

 ECOWEEK 2026 is the second event in Romania.
 The first, in 2016, focused on the Victor Babes hospital in Bucharest, addressing issues of sustainable design and proposing landscape design schemes for ‘gardens that heal’.

-ECOWEEK 2026 partners include the Faculty of Urban Planning and Univercity Associations (Romania), the Constanța County Council (Romania), Ecoama/ECOWEEK (Greece), NetHood (Switzerland), and SINCERE.
+ECOWEEK 2026 partners include the Faculty of Urban Planning and Univercity Associations (Romania), the Constanța County Council (Romania), Ecoama/ECOWEEK (Greece), NetHood (Switzerland), Univercity (Romania) and SINCERE.

 ECOWEEK 2026 addresses the relationship between architecture, landscape, health, circular economy and sustainability.
 Includes a series of interactive conferences with public discussions, lectures and keynote speakers open to the public, intensive architecture and landscape workshops, that will focus on sustainable design, urban planning and landscape design with the central theme of “Gardens and Public Spaces that Heal”.
 Engages the 'Talking Buildings' tool aiming to redefine the relationship of historic cultural heritage buildings with modern societies and contemporary cities.